 The last major piece, and this was a fun one.

 So, today in the original kind of D1 system, we just took pretty traditional database snapshots.

 We did that hourly, you know, these sort of fully formed snapshots.

 And that's great.
 But like, what is a snapshot?
 What if you break your database?

 What if you drop a table, you do a bad insert that doesn't have a...

-Very classic one, you don't put a where clause in your insert, and you end up just overriding every row in your table with, you know, Brendan's email address instead of actually just Brendan's user ID.
+very classic one, you don't put a where clause and you end up just overriding every row in your table with, you know, Brendan's email address instead of actually just Brendan's user ID.

 And so, that's great.
 But again, you know, maybe the next backup is going to go in a minute.